QuantSysBio/aSPIRE/README.md

 `conda install -n base -c conda-forge mamba`
 `conda activate base`
 `mamba create -c conda-forge -c bioconda -n snakemake snakemake`
 Additionally, you might need to run `conda update conda`.
+We repeatedly faced some issues around Conda installations.
+Please refer to [this tutorial](https://pad.gwdg.de/s/7C3rWC3w2#) for troubleshooting your installation.

 Download this repository as a .zip file (click on *Code* at the upper right corner of this repository --> Download ZIP), move the .zip file in the desired directory on your computer and unpack it.
 Open the terminal in this directory and enter: `conda activate snakemake`.